Skip to main content

 The point is: Is it fun?
 Yes.

 The point is: Am I learning something?
 Absolutely.
 Godot.
 Voxel rendering.
-Multiplayer networking.
-AR.
+AI-assisted gamedev.
+Next up: multiplayer networking.

 The point is: Does what I want to build already exist?
-No. There's no game that combines Z mechanics with team shooter gameplay.
+No. There's still no game that combines Z's territory mechanic with team-shooter gameplay.
 There's no outdoor AR game where you capture real flags.

 One Sentence